pvarshh/tennis-prediction/README.md

 - **Sorting**: Sort the DataFrame by `match_date` in ascending order.
 - **Index Reset**: Reset the DataFrame index to ensure a clean, continuous index after sorting.
-- **Logging**: Print the total number of head-to-head matches found.

 Result: The returned DataFrame has one row per match, with columns: